Everything you need to know about Ericeira

 What is the weather in Ericeira like?

-Ericeira has a hot mediterranean / dry-summer subtropical climate that is mild with moderate seasonality.
+Ericeira’s climate is classified as warm with moderate seasonal changes.
 Summers are dry and hot due to the domination of subtropical high pressure systems while winters experience moderate temperatures and changeable weather.

 As there is nearly always a (sea) breeze, you won’t experience too hot summer days.
-The the predominant wind direction over the year is from the North followed by West and East.
+The predominant wind direction over the year is from the North followed by West and East.
 The average wind speed is 18 km/hour (3 Beaufort) and doesn’t have much variation over the course of the year.
-September is the least windy month of the year while december is the windiest.
+September is the calmest month of the year while December is the windiest.

-The sea water temperature ranges between 14°C and 20°C. The water is normally the coldest around February and the warmest around September.
+The sea water temperature ranges between 15°C and 20°C. The water is normally the coldest around February and the warmest around September.
 But there can be big fluctuations day by day depending on the swell direction that can bring cold ocean currents closer to the coast.

 Great places to visit when you are in Ericeira

 Ericeira Surf House is very centrally located: 30 minutes from Lisbon airport and less than 3 hours from the airports of Faro and Porto.
 Multiple airlines are flying to these destinations, so you should be able to find a good deal from anywhere in Europe.
 Below you can find instructions how to get to Ericeira Surf House if you rent a car or choose public transport.
 Keep in mind that we run airport transfers from Lisbon.

 Click here for the route from Lisbon Airport to Ericeira Surf House